Syed-Shahzaib-Hussain/Task-Adapter-Copy/_posts/2014-06-20-jira-ondemand-support.md

 categories:
 - atlassian jira
 ---
-<p>One of the frequently asked questions: does TaskAdapter support Atlassian Jira OnDemand?</p>
+<p>One of the frequently asked questions: does TaskAdapter support Atlassian JIRA OnDemand?</p>
-<p>Atlassian Jira OnDemand uses the same remote APIs as the regular installable Atlassian Jira, which means TaskAdapter can import and export data from/to Jira OnDemand just fine.</p>
+<p>Atlassian JIRA OnDemand uses the same remote APIs as the regular installable Atlassian JIRA, which means TaskAdapter can import and export data from/to JIRA OnDemand just fine.</p>